shiyis/nlpwme/modules/1a-nn.md

 ### What Does It Mean To Have A Mental Language?

-Continuing the discussion LOTH or the _The Language Of Thought Hypothesis_, again one can postulate that it's closely correlated with the mental representation (drawing reference from _the representational theory of mind_), and also as per the context of current discussions around understanding how the brain actually works (at least w.r.t the folk psychology) it confirms that _Mentalese_ exists within the scope of research.
+Continuing the discussion LOTH or the _The Language Of Thought Hypothesis_, again one can postulate that it's closely correlated with the mental representation (drawing reference from _the representational theory of mind_), and also as per the context of current discussions around understanding how the brain actually works (at least w.r.t the folk psychology).

+It confirms that _Mentalese_ exists within the scope of research.
 These "mental representations" are called propositional attitudes and borne out in the form of a natural language as beliefs, desires, intentions, and fears.

 The exactness of a mental language or a mental state is yet unknown.
-However, in folk psychology, these propositional attitudes are a direct reflection and serve a distinctive function to these mental images, in case the locutionary intends that the proposition A* gets assign to these mental states S. This might be fundamental for inferential reasoning, assuming the importance of how it's tied to relevant actions.
+However, in folk psychology, these propositional attitudes are a direct reflection and serve a distinctive function to these mental images, in case the locutionary intends that the proposition A* gets assign to these mental states S.

+This might be fundamental for inferential reasoning, assuming the importance of how it's tied to relevant actions.
 The mental representations S here are put into "boxes" (a "belief box" or a "desire box").
 That being said,

 > Someone who *believes* S stands in a psychologically important relation to the proposition expressed by S.

 Another important point to bring up here pertaining to the discussion of systematically theorizing the representational theory of mind or what constitutes as a mental language is that token-and-type has to come into play.
 To be more specific,

-> the type is the mental representation itself (repeatable), and the tokens are reflected as the mental events or could be neurological.
-And thought processes are casual sequences of tokenings of mental representations.
+> the **type** is the mental representation itself (repeatable), and the tokens are reflected as the mental events or could be neurological.
+And thought processes are casual sequences of **tokenings** of mental representations.

 So, to talk about the actualization of a mental image in such case, the process goes as,

 @@colbox-blue
-First, the occurrence where I have an intention of doing something; And then second the enduring state which is reflected as my long standing belief of something.
+- First, the occurrence where I have an intention of doing something;

+- And then second the enduring state which is reflected as my long standing belief of something.

-With deductive reasoning and inference (I transition from believing* the premises to believing the conclusion) together as a package, It was postulated that the RTT or the representational theory of mind.
-And the propositional attitudes reflect these mental images which are the direct objects and constitute the scope of a thought process.
+- With deductive reasoning and inference (I transition from believing* the premises to believing the conclusion) together as a package, the propositional attitudes reflect these mental images which are the direct objects and constitute the scope of a thought process.

 @@

 However, it's also brought to attention that according to discussion, RTT requires qualification, meaning it needs context to be thoroughly discussed.
 Put simply, the mind could postulate an infinite amount of thoughts, but the important ones are qualified or vetted through propositional attitudes that are able to have an effect.
 Or intentional causation could only come about where there's an explicit representation.

-@@colbox-blue
 In a nutshell, to discuss in more seriousness, it's important to distinguish sharply between mental representations and rules governing the manipulation of mental representations.
 Similarly applicable to deductive reasoning where we often follow rules of deductive inference without explicitly representing the rules.
 Or we often as native speakers of a language follow its inherent syntax without explicitly stating the rules that govern it.

-@@
+---

 ### How Are Above Premises Important To Our Discussions of Current Natural Language Processing Research?